backdrop-contrib/stanford_decanter/docs/styles.md

 - `.btn`: Turn a link into a square submit button
 - `.link-arrow`: Add an animated internal link arrow to a link
 - `.ext-link`: Add an animated external link arrow.
-- `.gridded-region`: Turn a layout region into a responsive 12 column grid.
+- `.rs-grid`: Turn a layout region into a responsive 12 column grid.
 NB: The 'Page Bottom' and 'Local Footer' regions already have this style applied.
 - `.hero`: Turn any block or content into a Hero block.
 You can also create hero blocks by using the default 'Hero' content type.

 [Edit this page on Github](https://github.com/backdrop-contrib/stanford_decanter/edit/main/docs/styles.md)